bimdata/javascript-api-client/docs/CollaborationApi.md

 ## updateProjectUser

-> User updateProjectUser(cloudPk, id, projectPk, data)
+> UserProject updateProjectUser(cloudPk, id, projectPk, data)

-Update some fields of a project user
+Change the user role in the cloud

 Change the user role in the cloud Required scopes: cloud:manage